Sukhani13/Quizzer/README.md

 # Quizzer

-A simple quiz app made with Flutter
+A simple quiz app built with Flutter

 ## Getting Started